 Did you know that Canadians spend approximately 34% of their weekly grocery budget on produce?
 Did you also know that a significant portion of fruits and vegetables get thrown away each year?
-In a new study commissioned by the KitchenAid brand* findings show that the average Canadian spends approximately $40.80 per week on fresh produce but will throw out close to 10% of their purchases – cumulatively wasting billions of dollars** worth of uneaten fruits and vegetables each year.
+In a new study commissioned by the KitchenAid brand (no longer available online as of Dec 2020)* findings show that the average Canadian spends approximately $40.80 per week on fresh produce but will throw out close to 10% of their purchases – cumulatively wasting billions of dollars** worth of uneaten fruits and vegetables each year.

 If you’re like me, you tend to get overly enthusiastic when purchasing fresh produce and when those fruits and vegetables reach the end of their lifespan (usually much sooner than you are counting on), you find yourself scrambling for recipe ideas and you always plan to spend the better part of a Sunday in the kitchen cooking up dishes so that produce won’t go to waste.
 But it doesn’t always work out like that and, I’ll admit, I throw out more produce than I’d like to.
 Less than a few years ago but, still.
 What’s helped us reduce our waste over the past few years is making sure we buy often and smaller quantities but that’s not always possible, I know, especially for busy families.